daschatten/mcc/README.md

 Recordings:
 * Recorded: List recordings.
 Filter for title, subtitle and recording group are available.
 Sorting is enabled for some columns.
 * Upcoming: List upcoming recordings, only next 15 at the moment.
 Second view with all upcoming recordings is available as calendar view.
+* Archive: Select recordings and copy them via configurable methods to a selectable destination.

 Status:
 * Backend: Backend information.
 Version, Load, EPG Info.